Mission and Organization

-Providing ultra-reliable screening, improving the ability to detect explosives at a distance, and unequivocal pre- and post-blast mitigation are among the real-world challenges the center looks to impact.
+Providing ultra-reliable screening, improving the ability to detect explosives at a distance, and providing seamless transition of research to the field are among the real-world challenges the center looks to impact.
 These challenges have defined our four core fundamental science research thrusts:

 We strive to build an outstanding educational program